BinaryProvider/evernote-to-rss/README.md

 # evernote-to-rss
-A simple wrapper library to create a RSS feed with notes from an Evernote Notebook
+A simple C# wrapper library to create a RSS feed with notes from an Evernote notebook.